Genentech/spex-tools/docs/index.md

 # SPEX - Spatial Omics Analysis Library

-SPEX is a comprehensive spatial transcriptomics analysis library that implements state-of-the-art methods for tissue segmentation, clustering, and spatial analysis.
+SPEX is a comprehensive spatial omics analysis library supporting both spatial proteomics and spatial transcriptomics.
+It implements state-of-the-art methods for tissue segmentation, clustering, and spatial analysis.
 The library enables researchers to apply advanced image processing and spatial analysis techniques to their own microscopy data, providing a complete pipeline from image loading to biological insights.